CoryButler/Unity_iOSCameraPermission/README.md

 SampleScene implements the SampleUsage class.

-Camera Usage Description set to "Sample Camera Usage Description"
+Camera Usage Description is set to "Sample Camera Usage Description"